stoeps13/hclds-keycloak/docs/integration/ds-integration/cnx-integration.md

 - Go to the ISC
 - Navigate to **Applications** &rarr; **Application types** &rarr; **Enterprise Applications** &rarr; **Select app** &rarr; **Security role to user/group mapping**
 - Change from All Authenticated in Application's Realms to All Authenticated in Trusted Realms
+- Set all Everyone Roles to `All Authenticated in Trusted Realms`
+- Set RichTextEditors `Everyone` role to `None`
 - Then click **OK** and **save** to the master configuration.
 - Follow above step for all apps